wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (b) The International Bureau shall, promptly upon receipt, publish the notification in the Gazette.

-### Rule 20 Receipt of the International Application
+### Rule 20---Receipt of the International Application

 ##### 20.1 Date and Number